timhowgego/Aquius/README.md

 **Caution:** Runtime is typically about a second per 10 megabytes of GTFS text data (with roughly half that time spent processing the Comma Separated Values), plus time to assign stops (nodes) to population (places).
 The single-operator networks found in most GTFS archives should process within 5-10 seconds, but very complex multi-operator conurbations may take longer.
 Processing requires operating system memory of up to 10 times the total size of the raw text data.
 If processing takes more than a minute, it is highly likely that the machine has run out of free physical memory, and processing should be aborted.

+*Tip:* To work around any memory limitation, copy all the GTFS file and divide `stop_times.txt` (which is almost always far larger than any other file, and thus most likely the trigger for any memory issue) into two or more pieces, each placed in a separate file directory.
+The `stop_times.txt` divide must not break a trip (divide immediately before a `stop_sequence` 0) and for optimum efficiency should break between different `route_id`.
+The first (header) line of `stop_times.txt` must be present as the first line of each file piece.
+Add to each directory identical config.json files and a complete copy of all the other GTFS files used - except `frequencies.txt`, which if present must only be added in one directory.
+GTFS file `shapes.txt` (which is sometimes large) is not used by GTFS to Aquius, so can also be skipped.
+Run GTFS to Aquius on each directory separately, then use [Merge Aquius](#merge-aquius) to merge the two (or more) outputs together.
+GTFS to Aquius will skip any (not-frequency) link it can find stop_times for, while Merge Aquius automatically merges the duplicate nodes created.

 ### Configuration File

 By default GTFS To Aquius simply analyses services over the next 7 days, producing average daily service totals, filtered by agency (operator).
 GTFS To Aquius accepts and produces a file called `config.json`, which in the absence of a detailed user interface, is the only way to customise the GTFS processing.
 The minimum content of `config.json` is empty, vis: `{}`.
 To this `Object` one or more key: value pairs may be added.
 Currently supported keys are: